PMR2/pmr2.buildout/README.rst

 -------

-To get the standard development site set up, just clone this repoistory, call bootstrap with the ``--distribute`` flag and run the buildout as normal; this will just use the default ``buildout.cfg`` and the development site will be built.
+To get the standard development site set up, just clone this repoistory, call bootstrap, with the specific version 1.5.2 as buildout 2 no longer isolate the system python in the way that it used to work.

+After that, run the buildout as normal; this will just use the default ``buildout.cfg`` and the development site will be built.

 Example::